comit-network/comit.network/docs/tutorials/write-your-first-comit-app/04-1-taker-fetches-order.md

 ```

 Note, that in order to properly retrieve an order at the taker side, the maker application has to run at this stage!
+If your maker app is not running you can start it with `yarn maker`.

-Ensure that your maker app is still running and then start the taker app with `yarn taker` - it should print:
+Ensure that your maker app is running and then start the taker app with `yarn taker` - it should print:

 ```
 yarn run v1.22.0